Both content and time spent on television can affect

-Effects of Children Watching Too Much Television Behavioral, sleep and attentional difficulties
+Effects of Children Watching Too Much Television ---Behavioral, sleep and attention difficulties

-Consistent, heavy television viewing (more than two hours a day) throughout early childhood can contributed to behavioral, sleep and attentional difficulties.
+Consistent, heavy television viewing (more than two hours a day) throughout early childhood can contribute to behavioral, sleep and attention difficulties.

 Clinical Study of Children and Television at 2 1/2 and 5 1/2 Years of Age